Systematic study of the completeness of two-dimensional classical $\phi^4$ theory: A brief review of classical field theories and lattice gauge theories

 Here we consider only a specific form of such models which are more well-known in the following form:

-where $V(\partial \phi)$ ($W(\phi)$) can be a polynomial function of $\partial \phi$ ($\phi$) like $V(\partial \phi)=(\partial \phi)^2$.
+where $V(\partial \phi)$ and $W(\phi)$ are some polynomial functions of $\partial \phi$ and $\phi$, respectively.
 Although such a model is defined on the continuous spacetime, there is also a discrete version of that on the discrete spacetime.
 To this end, the continuous spacetime is approximated by a lattice where continuous variables $\phi_i$ live in the vertices of the lattice, see Figure (\ref{fig0}, right) as a sample lattice.
 After discretization, the Hamiltonian is converted to a new one on an oriented lattice in the following form:

-where $e$ refers to the edges of the lattice and $\phi_{+}$ and $\phi_{-}$ refer to two variables which live in two endpoints of the edge $e$, see Figure(\ref{fig0}). $V_{e}$ ($W_i$) refers to an arbitrary polynomial function, and it can be in different forms for various edges (vertices) of the lattice.
-We call $V_e$ and $W_i$ edge term and vertex term of the Hamiltonian respectively.\\
+where $e$ refers to the edges of the lattice and $\phi_{+}$ and $\phi_{-}$ refer to two variables which live in two endpoints of the edge $e$, see Figure(\ref{fig0}, right). $V_{e}$ and $W_i$ refer to an arbitrary polynomial function, and they can be in different forms for various edges and vertices of the lattice.
+We call $V_e$ and $W_i$ edge term and vertex term of the Hamiltonian, respectively.

-Another important field theories with local symmetries are $U(1)$ lattice gauge theories which are known as a discrete version of electrodynamics \cite{u0} and are also generalizations of Wegner's Ising gauge theories \cite{u1, u2, u3, u4}.
-While there are two different kinds of such models which are called compact and non-compact lattice gauge theories \cite{c1, c2, c3}, in this paper, we will deal with the compact one where the degrees of freedom are directly elements of $U(1)$ group.\\
+Another kind of important field theories with local symmetries are $U(1)$ lattice gauge theories which are known as a discrete version of electrodynamics \cite{u0} and are also generalizations of Wegner's Ising gauge theories \cite{u1, u2, u3, u4}.
+While there are two different kinds of such models which are called compact and non-compact lattice gauge theories \cite{c1, c2, c3}, in this paper, we will deal with the compact one where the degrees of freedom are directly elements of $U(1)$ group.

-A $U(1)$ lattice gauge theory is defined on a rectangular lattice which is considered as the discretized spacetime in the arbitrary dimension where continuous variables live in edges of the lattice, see Figure (\ref{fig0}, left) as a sample lattice.
+A $U(1)$ lattice gauge theory is defined on a rectangular lattice which is considered as a discretized spacetime in an arbitrary dimension where continuous variables live in edges of the lattice, see Figure (\ref{fig0}, left) as a sample lattice.
 For arbitrary directions on all edges of the lattice like Figure(\ref{fig0}, left), the Hamiltonian of this model is defined in the following form:

-where $J_p$ refers to coupling constants corresponding to each plaquette of the lattice which is denoted by $"p"$ and sign of variables $\phi_i$ is chosen according to directions of corresponding edges when we traverse a plaquette in the clockwise direction.\\
+where $J_p$ refers to coupling constants corresponding to each plaquette of the lattice which is denoted by $"p"$ and sign of variables $\phi_i$ is chosen according to directions of corresponding edges when we traverse a plaquette in the clockwise direction.